Geovana Peres vs. Claire Hafner: Aftermath

 After the fight Geovana Peres was interviewed in the ring.
 "It feels dream-like.
 This is for us New Zealand...
 I'm proud to be a Kiwi now.
 This is ours and it will stay here...
 The only thing that was missing was a TKO and I have it now.
 I'm going to get better...
 I don't know what will happen next.
 That's for my manager now.
 Back to training and set some goals for next year."
 On 26 January 2021, it was announced that Geovana Peres had officially retired from boxing, ending her career as a world champion.
 On the 16 April 2021, Geovana Peres made her amateur muay thai fight debut against IFMA Junior Gold Medalist and GAMMA World Champion Roezala Su’e.
-On the 13th of August, Peres won her first kickboxing fight against Gina Gee.
+On 13 August, Peres won her first kickboxing fight against Gina Gee.
 Peres won the fight by unanimous decision with her winning the inaugural Fau Vake Warrior's Heart Memorial Shield.